A Discussion about Sources

 THE ACTUAL BUILDINGS

-With due regard to respecting privacy, visiting a building can reveal its condition and what alterations may have been made.
+While respecting residents’ privacy, visiting a building can reveal its condition and what alterations may have been made.
 Many have datestones, which may not always be accurate (See Barkway Stallibrass).
 They may also pose further questions – the H on the Stallibrass almshouse and E on Sawbridgworth Mann are cases in point.

 Where newspapers come into their own is with the day-to-day aspects of life.
 There are planning applications, disputes about drains, items about court cases, unseemly behaviour, death notices, doorstep frauds, fires and the bravery shown by some who helped.
 The information is far more personal and local than the more official records held at archives.